-Nonetheless, in the case of monozygotic twins, it is possible.
+Nonetheless, in the case of monozygotic twins, it is quite possible.

-The monozygotic twins are developed from the single type of embryo (due to the splitting of an embryo), so the chance of having the same type of VNTR and STR profile is higher.
+Monozygotic twins are developed from a single type of embryo (due to the splitting of an embryo), so the chances of having the same VNTR and STR profile are higher.

-Still, monozygotic twins ain’t similar biological.
-Read this article: Do Identical Twins Have The Same DNA?
+Still, monozygotic twins aren’t similar biologically.
+Read this article to know more: Do Identical Twins Have The Same DNA?

 For normal individuals, the chance of having the same DNA profile is 1 in 10,000,000,000,000( the total world population is 7,600,000,000, imagine the possibility).

 |Variable number of tandem repeats||Short tandem repeats|